ArduPilot/ardupilot_wiki/common/source/docs/common-omnibusf4pro.rst

   Rename it to `dfu-util.exe`

   Append the path of the `dfu-util.exe` to the system environment variable `Path`: "My Computer" > "Properties" > "Advanced" > "Environment Variables" > "Path".
-Please note that paths in the variable `Path` are seperated by semicolon `;`.
+Please note that paths in the variable `Path` are separated by semicolon `;`.
 This will allow dfu-util to be executed globally in command prompt.

   Instead of using dfu-util, you could flash bootloader with betaflight.
-Instructions are detailled here : https://github.com/betaflight/betaflight/wiki/Installing-Betaflight
+Instructions are detailed here : https://github.com/betaflight/betaflight/wiki/Installing-Betaflight
   If you board is not recognize as a com port under windows, you have to download and install zadig : http://zadig.akeo.ie/